-Generally speaking, we recommend an infertility evaluation if:
+Generally speaking, an infertility evaluation is recommended if:

 You’re under 35 and haven’t become pregnant after 12 months of regular intercourse without any type of contraception.

-You’re over 35 and haven’t become pregnant after trying for 6 consecutive months.
+You’re over 35 and haven’t become pregnant after trying for six consecutive months.

-To best answer this question, you have to understand that there are 5 fundamental steps required for pregnancy to occur:
+There are five fundamental steps required for pregnancy to occur:

 Any interruption to this process will prevent pregnancy from occurring.
-Some experts estimate that over 10% of couples are affected by infertility.
-And in nearly 20% of those cases, the exact cause of infertility can’t be determined.
 In other cases, infertility may be caused by:

-There are a variety of risk factors that reduce your chances of becoming pregnancy.
-When you meet with one of our fertility care specialists, we’ll take a close look at possible risk factors that include:
+There are a variety of risk factors that reduce your chances of becoming pregnant.
+When you meet with one of our providers, we’ll take a close look at possible risk factors, including:

 Feel free to email us regarding any scheduling or general questions!